Skip to Content

 Indian corn table decoration

-Harvest display for Fall
+Harvest display for fall

-Indian corn is tied to a rustic wooden fence with coleus in the background.
-Ornamental kale, apples and mums bring in more pops of color, while the white and orange pumpkins coordinate well with the colors of the Indian corn.
+Ornamental kale, apples, and mums bring in pops of color, while the white and orange pumpkins match the colors of the Indian corn.

 Thanksgiving cornucopia

-Make a bird or squirrel feeder
+Use an Indian corn wreath as a bird or squirrel feeder

 Share this post about Indian corn on Twitter